wong-jessica/Nutr.io/README.md

   where the user can input their existing ingredients.
 If the user is signing in, then SearchActivity is brought up where recipes catered towards the user are displayed.
 To do this, a url is built up using the user's preferences and then this url is sent to the Yummly API and the correct results are pulled.
-We are actively putting in user information to the Firebase database so that the correct information can be retrieved when we are making API calls.
+We are actively putting in user information to the Firebase backend so that the correct information can be retrieved when we are making API calls.